NailikGit/git-create/README.md

 # git-create
-creates new git repository on remote
+creates new git repository on remote server
+(just a handy tool for my personal use)